 Before Apple picked up the name Retina, it attached itself to a line of folding German Kodak cameras.
 Wait, isn’t Kodak an American camera brand you may be asking.
 And yes, you’re right but their German branch, Kodak AG, had a rather strong reputation in bringing inexpensive but solid performance cameras to market, and their iconic line, Retina.
 And while the camera is classified as a folder, it lacks the distinctive bellows that prove to be a weak spot in these cameras.
 Armed with German rather than American optics the cameras are solid performers if a bit fickle in their operation.
-A note to the reader, this review is for the Retina IIIC, not the older IIIc; there is a difference.
+A note to the reader, this review is for the Retina IIIc, not the IIIC; there is a difference.
 Thanks to Mike Bitaxi for loaning the camera out for review.

 Make: Kodak AG